Murder of Jean McConville: PSNI investigation and Boston College tapes

 In August 2006, the Chief Constable of the Police Service of Northern Ireland (PSNI), Sir Hugh Orde, stated that he was not hopeful anyone would be brought to justice over the murder, saying "[in] any case of that age, it is highly unlikely that a successful prosecution could be mounted."

-Boston College had launched an oral history project on the Troubles in 2001.
+Boston College had launched an oral history project on the Troubles in 2001, called the Belfast Project.
 It recorded interviews with republicans and loyalists about their involvement in the conflict, on the understanding that the tapes would not be released until after their deaths.
 Two of the republican interviewees, Brendan Hughes and Dolours Price, both now deceased, admitted they were involved in McConville's kidnapping.
 Both became diehard opponents of the Good Friday Agreement and Sinn Féin's support of it.
 They saw Sinn Féin president Gerry Adams as a traitor for negotiating the agreement and persuading the IRA to end its campaign.